lsst/pipe_base/doc/lsst.pipe.base/creating-a-task.rst

   For example ``exampleTask.ExampleConfig`` creates the statistics subtask with name ``stats`` because the config field for that subtask is ``stats = lsst.pex.config.ConfigurableField(...)``.

   Task names are used for the hierarchy of task and subtask metadata.
-  Also, for command-line tasks the name is used as a component of the of the dataset type for saving the task's configuration and metadata.
+  Also, for pipeline tasks the name may be used as a component of the dataset type for saving the task's configuration and metadata.

 Here are the class variables for ``ExampleTask``: